Photo of Roberto Prats-Palerm

 Biography

-Mr. Prats has developed a diverse legal practice that combines his experiences in public service, policy advocacy, complex deal-making and commercial litigation.
+Mr. Prats-Palerm has developed a diverse legal practice that combines his experiences in public service, policy advocacy, complex deal-making and commercial litigation.
 A substantial part of his legal practice has been devoted to developing legal and advocacy strategies for the insurance, healthcare and public and private partnerships sectors in Puerto Rico.
 He has ample litigation experience in state and federal courts, which includes filing a number of Amicus Curie briefs in both the P. R. Supreme Court and the Supreme Court of the United States.

 He began his legal career in 1994 as an Associate Attorney in the firm of Goldman, Antonetti & Córdova, where he served in the Litigation Department.
 From 2005 until 2008, he was a partner of the law firm Meléndez-Pérez, Ledesma & Prats where he developed a practice in the areas of public sector advocacy, healthcare law and commercial litigation.
 In 2008, he founded RPP LAW, P.S.C. and, since then, has practiced in the areas of healthcare, public sector advocacy, corporate, commercial litigation and consulting to high-profile clients.